 Volunteering on the pier

-The Swanage Pier Trust relied on volunteers for its continued maintenance, and must raise some £200,000 a year.
+The Swanage Pier Trust relies on volunteers for its continued maintenance, and must raise some £200,000 a year.

 If you would like to donate or help with volunteering opportunities, visit the Trust’s website to find out more: www.swanagepiertrust.com/volunteering